jajaio/alphaquest/devlog.md

 and a paper stating my progress on the game.
 I plan on getting back on track soon though.
 Now I just need to sit down and figure what's next to do.

+# March 14th, 2016
+Finally worked on the Dragon.
+I need to make some more classes for the player before they have a chance beating the Dragon.